recursivefaults/recursivefaults.github.io/_posts/2021-02-02-who-dropped-the-ball.md

 The band-aid worked, but we never went back to fix the issues.
 The project ultimately failed.

-# 5 Days and 250k in Fines

-Another time I was working with a group that wanted to leverage SMS messages to interact with customers.
-I read the relevant regulations to prepare.

-I distilled down the rules for the rest of the team.
-When configuring the service we used to send messages, I set a quota for how much we could spend.
-I guessed at how many messages we’d send during testing and set it at that number.
-I didn’t want buffer.
-I wanted a clear signal of usage, and a service stopping would do that.

-We ran out of quota by the end of the month, and when we looked there were hundreds of messages going all over the world.
-The team had no idea how it was happening.

-I asked the team to provide proof it was us or proof it wasn’t.
-The team went on with their work, assuming another team or another project was causing the messages.

-The quota refreshed at the beginning of the month, I saw a spike of messages and stopped all work.

-The team quickly discovered they were sending hundreds of messages worldwide, and the amount in fines they’d have to pay was up to $250k in just five days.

 # Who Dropped the Ball?

 In each of these stories, there is an obvious theme, but it’s a real question each developer has to consider in their career.
 What are you going to take personal responsibility for as a professional?
 In each story, plenty of people decided the issues that arose weren’t their problem.